Addiewell: Addiewell chemical works

 The plant burnt its own liquid waste, the coal ash was used to repair local roads, while the 11000 LT of shale waste was disposed by conveyor belt to local waste heaps.
 Due to the volume of materials required to enable the works, Young in part sponsored the Caledonian Railway's Cleland and Midcalder Line.

 In 1866 Young sold the company to Young's Paraffin Light and Mineral Oil Company.
 Although the nearby Woodmuir colliery had supplied coal to the works, its workforce was excluded from living in the village until Young sold the company.

 When the reserves of torbanite eventually gave out, the company moved on to pioneer the exploitation of West Lothian's oil shale deposits, the only workable deposits in Europe outside Russia, if not so rich in oil as torbanite.
 By the 1900s nearly 2 million tons of shale were being extracted annually across West Lothian, employing 4,000 men.

 The refinery closed in 1921, the associated candle works in 1923.
 The reduction in workers brought about the demolition of some of the early housing.
 The paraffin works were due to close pre-World War II, but were saved by the onset of hostilities by virtue of reducing imports.
 After the paraffin works closed in 1956, the site remained derelict until the last buildings were cleared in 1986.

 Present

 Addiewell has a combined school, comprising St Thomas' RC and Addiewell Primary and an on site community centre, constructed to complement the schools and provide a function hall for all local groups.

 Addiewell has three shops, one pub and a community facility/softplay/gym called The Pitstop.
 The local football team is called Loganlea United.

 The prison, built to hold up to 800 maximum security prisoners on the site of the former chemical works, opened in December 2008.

 Representation

-Addiewell is part of the Livingston UK Parliament constituency, currently represented by Hannah Bardell of the Scottish National Party.
+Addiewell is part of the Livingston UK Parliament constituency in which Labour Party Member of Parliament (MP) Gregor Poynton is the MP.

 Addiewell is part of the Almond Valley constituency in the Scottish Parliament, represented by the locally raised Angela Constance of the Scottish National Party.